seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *\[Aside to AGRIPPA]*
 That year, indeed, he was
 troubled with a rheum;
-What willingly he did confound he wail’d,
+What willingly he did confound he wail'd,
-Believe’t, till I wept too.
+Believe't, till I wept too.

 **OCTAVIUS CAESAR**
 No, sweet Octavia,